serverless-heaven/serverless-aws-alias/README.md

 In verbose mode (`serverless info -v`) it will additionally print the names of the lambda functions deployed to each stage with the version numbers the alias points to.

+Given an alias with `--alias=XXXX` info will show information for the alias.

 ## The alias command